Legislation & Statewide Issues

 Statewide Issues.Washington Bikes works to reach out to our members and board members, to clubs and organizations, and to local governments, bicycle boards, and elected officials across the state.
 The Legislative and Statewide Issues Committee works year-round to identify, research, and prioritize key issues for cycling that need to be addressed at the state level.
 We connect you to the latest issues and topics, help build capacity for better bicycle infrastructure, and seek to hear from you about legislative needs.

-Cultivate the Multimillion-Dollar Bicycle Travel & Tourism Industry.
 Bicycle travel and tourism is big business.
-Oregon receives $400 million annually from the industry.
-An improved understanding of bike travel and tourism in Washington state is needed to make smart choices for growth statewide, particularly in rural areas.
+Annually Oregon receives $400 million in direct economic impact from bicycle travel and tourism.
+An improved understanding of bike travel and tourism in Washington state is needed to make smart choices for growth statewide, particularly in rural areas and in communities seeking to recover their economies after natural disasters, like SR 530.

 2013 Legislative Regular Session Recap